 2. Drink Your Water

 Drinking enough water is also an important step to take to combat brain fog symptoms.
 When you skip the water, you can become dehydrated, which contributes to many brain fog symptoms.
+A glutathione IV in Seattle can help boost hydration while fueling your body with glutathione, a powerful natural antioxidant.
+Glutathione neutralizes free radicals that cause oxidative stress that can damage brain cells.

 The amount of water you should be drinking will vary depending on your weight, whether you are active or sedentary, and if it’s cold or hot outside.
 To find your optimal water intake, first, find out your exact weight and then just do the math.